andrewandreii/matey/README.md

 A minimalist Material 3 theme generator for your wallpapers.

 ### Features
-- Simple without unnecessary features.
+- No unnecessary features
-- Uses caching for blazingly fast config generation.
+- Uses caching for blazingly fast config generation
-- Simple template syntax.
+- Simple template syntax
-- All template info in the same file (output file, renaming scheme).
+- All template info in the same file (output file, renaming scheme)
-- Uses only necessary dependencies.
+- Uses only necessary dependencies

 ### Installation
 The only available ways are with cargo or compiling from source at the moment.